PADC TAP Server on voparis-tap-planeto.obspm.fr Public Tables

 vims_satellites.epn_coreTable InfoN/A The Visual and Infrared Mapping Spectrometer (VIMS) instrument onboard the Cassini spacecraft observed the system of Saturn, acquiring spectral cubes in the range 0.4-5.2 microns.
 This service focuses on Saturn satellites, and provides access to calibrated and ancillary data, computed as described here: https://vims.univ-nantes.fr/info/isis-calibration.
 It also provides direct links to a larger web site with previews.

-VOccDB.epn_coreTable InfoN/A The VOccDB database provides prediction and parameters of stellar occultations by the main planetary satellites.
+voccdb.epn_coreTable InfoN/A The VOccDB database provides prediction and parameters of stellar occultations by the main planetary satellites.
 Observations of a stellar occultations help to better determine the size and the shape of the occulting body, as well as its astrometric position at the milli-arcsecond level precision.
 Only the main moons of giant planets Jupiter, Saturn, Uranus and Neptune are considered in the event prediction database.
 Predictions are provided over period 2023-2032, up to visual magnitude 12 for the biggest satellites, and magnitude 14 for other satellites.
 For each stellar occultation event prediction, the database provides circumstances and observational data, date and timing of the occultation, star position and magnitude, excepted duration, etc.

-vvex.epn_coreTable InfoIR spectroscopy of Venus VIRTIS/Venus Express demonstrator service: imaging spectroscopy of Venus in the visible and the near infrared. ** Assessment version from PI team database - some values currently missing ** This lists all calibrated files for the total mission and the three channels M-vis, M-IR and H. Files are described according to the PI team database, with links to the PSA: https://archives.esac.esa.int/psa/ftp/VENUS-EXPRESS/VIRTIS/VEX-V-VIRTIS-2-3-V3.0/.
+vvex.epn_coreTable InfoSpectroscopy of Venus VIRTIS/Venus-Express dataset: imaging spectroscopy of Venus in the visible and near-infrared range.
+This service lists all calibrated files from the orbital phase (not the cruise) and the three channels M-Vis, M-IR and H. Files are described according to the PI team database and linked to the PSA: https://archives.esac.esa.int/psa/ftp/VENUS-EXPRESS/VIRTIS/VEX-V-VIRTIS-2-3-<dataset>/.
+Footprints refer to spectra intercepting the cloud layer (60 km) and are provided on top of this layer (i.e., spectra pointing above the clouds are not included in the footprints).
 See Piccioni et al, 2007, VIRTIS: The Visible and Infrared Thermal Imaging Spectrometer, ESA SP 1295.

 Query Form